 Have you ever heard of the antibacterial effects of using vinegar?
 Many people who make their own cleaning supplies (like myself) use vinegar on counter tops, floors, and in bathrooms.

 This is because the acidity of the white vinegar kills bacteria and viruses.
 Therefor, by adding it to your laundry, you are raising the acidity of the water and killing bacteria and viruses that may be clinging to your clothing.

-I hope this helps you feel that going natural by using white vinegar in your laundry is not as scary and un-doable as you thought!
+I hope this article is informational and helps you feel that going natural by using white vinegar in your laundry is not as scary and un-doable as you thought!

 There are so many uses for vinegar that go beyond cooking and cleaning.
 And the benefits of white vinegar are beneficial in many ways to our health and lifestyle.

 I hope you will learn other ways to make your home safer and less toxic by using vinegar.